tuonux/mtx/README.md

 ```

-You can store your proxy under:
+You can store your payload under:

     /usr/share/mtx/payloads/<my_payload_name>.src